Connect with us

 The American Civil Liberties Union (ACLU) announced Wednesday that they are suing to stop the state from giving $10 million in pandemic relief funds to private schools, as they say it violates the state Constitution.

-The passed the bills appropriating this money at the end of the 2022 in early April, a move that frustrated some advocates and legislators.
-The money comes from the (ARPA), which gave the Mississippi Legislature $1.8 billion to spend on pandemic response, services, and improvements to water, sewer, and broadband.
+The Legislature passed the bills appropriating this money at the end of the 2022 session in early April, a move that frustrated some advocates and legislators.
+The money comes from the American Rescue Plan Act (ARPA), which gave the Mississippi Legislature $1.8 billion to spend on pandemic response, government services, and infrastructure improvements to water, sewer, and broadband.

 The bills also allocated $10 million to private colleges and universities for similar purposes, but those dollars are not challenged in this suit.